nkabbara/nkabbara.github.io/principles.md

 ---

-[^1]: nice is not telling someome that they have a piece of lettuce in their teeth so you don't emberrase them.
+[^1]: nice is not telling someone that they have a piece of lettuce in their teeth so you don't embarrass them.
 Kind is telling them.